Tourism is broken. Here's why, and what to do.

 (or at least significantly contribute to its protection and restoration)

-Tourism has the power to redistribute wealth top-down.
+Tourism has the power to redistribute wealth from cities to rural places.

 Unlike most other industries that move money bottom-up (you buy groceries in the supermarket, most of the money ends up in corporations), tourism works another way – wealthy people are bringing their money to pay for authenticity and local products.